JamesSuryaPutra/Enefit-Predict-Energy-Behavior-of-Prosumers/README.md

 MAE=1n∑i=1n|yi−xi|

 Where:
-- n is the total number of data points.
+- n is the total number of data points
-- yi is the predicted value for data point i.
+- yi is the predicted value for data point i
-- xi is the observed value for data point i.
+- xi is the observed value for data point i